Utah officer punches through frozen pond, dives in to rescue 8-year-old boy

 Asked how felt about being proclaimed a hero, Thompson said other rescue workers were ready to go in to the water, too.
 He just happened to be the first one there.

 "It's not me.
-It's us," he said, championing the involvement of medical crews, the helicopter crew, a witness who steered him in the boy's general direction as well as members of other agencies who all flocked to the scene.
+It's us," he said, championing the involvement of medical crews, the helicopter crew and a witness who steered him in the boy's general direction, as well as members of other agencies who all flocked to the scene.

 "That's the real story here," he said.
 "I was just the one that went out into the water."